troystribling/dotfiles/.atom/packages/Hydrogen/README.md

 ## Contributing

 Thanks for taking the time to contribute.
 Take a look at our [Contributing Guide](https://github.com/nteract/hydrogen/blob/master/CONTRIBUTING.md) to get started.

+Then, take a look at any issue labeled [good first issue](https://github.com/nteract/hydrogen/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [help wanted](https://github.com/nteract/hydrogen/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) that has not been claimed.
+These are great starting points.

 ## Changelog